mortie/snow/README.md

 A top-level description of a component, which can contain `subdesc`s and `it`s.
-A `describe(testname, block)` will define a function `void test_##testname()`, which the main function should call.
+A `describe(testname, block)` will define a function `void test_##testname()`, which the main function created by `snow_main` will call automatically.

 ### subdesc(testname, block)